TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 21/Acts 21.29.md

 ---

-For they had before seen with him in the city Trophimus the Ephesian, whom they supposed that Paul had brought into the temple.
+For they had seen Trophimus, the Ephesian, with him in the city, and they supposed that Paul had brought him into the temple.